ncgeib/pypret/README.md

 ![Example output](scripts/result.png?raw=true "Result")

+## dispersion scan
+We decided to remove the implementation of dispersion scan from the publicly available code.
+If you want to use pypret for d-scan please contact us.

 ## Notes

 This code is a complete re-implentation of the (rather messy) code used in our research.
 It was created with the expressive purpose to be well-documented and educational.
 The notation in the code tries to match the notation in the paper and references it.
 I would strongly recommend reading the publication before diving into the code.